 The effect of socioeconomic background on general child well-being has been widely examined by researchers from multiple fields.
 Case and Lubotsky (2002) found a positive correlation between family income and child health that became stronger as the child grew older.
-They suggested that a large portion of the relationship can be explained through chronic childhood health conditions to which low-income children are more susceptible (Case and Lubotsky, 2002).
-Janet Currie and Mark Stabile (2002) studied cross-sectional data to determine why this correlation increases with age.
+They suggested that a large portion of the relationship can be explained through chronic childhood conditions to which low-income children are more susceptible (Case and Lubotsky, 2002).
+Janet Currie and Mark Stable (2001) studied cross-sectional data to determine why this correlation increases with age.
 They proffered two possible explanations.
 The first was that children from lower socioeconomic status (SES) families are less able to treat and respond to negative health shocks.
 The second explanation was that lower SES children experience a greater quantity of negative health shocks.
 The data suggested that children from all SES levels generally recover to the same degree from previous negative health shocks.
-Currie and Stabile concluded that the relationship between household income and child health grows stronger over time primarily because low-SES children receive more negative health shocks.
+Currie and Stable concluded that the relationship between household income and child health grows stronger over time primarily because low-SES children receive more negative health shocks (Currie and Stable, 2001).
 These studies suggest that low-income children are more likely to have poor health than higher SES children due to increased exposure to health risks and that this differential will increase over time.

-Since teenagers are generally physically healthy and many of their illnesses, injuries, and deaths are caused by the teens' own risky behaviors, it is useful to examine the relationship between income and teen behaviors (Blum and Nelson-Mmari, 2003).
-While studies have found a correlation between income and teen health, few have focused on the risky behavior that can determine teen health.
+Since teenagers are generally physically healthy and many negative health shocks are caused by the teens' own risky choices, it is useful to examine the relationship between income and teen behaviors.
+While several studies have found a correlation between income and teen health, few have focused on the risky behavior that can determine teen health.
 Since behaviors related to sexual practices can have serious implications for a teen's health, it is relevant to understand the determinants of such behaviors.
-Jonathan Gruber examined the determinants of youth risky behavior in general and found that economic incentives and macroeconomic conditions were predictors of risky behavior (Gruber, 2001).
+Jonathan Gruber examined the determinants of youth risky behavior in general and found that economic incentives and macroeconomic conditions were predictors of risky behavior (Gruber, 2000).
 Luster and Small attempted to explain some of these risky behaviors by examining teens in the western United States.
 They compared 'sexually risky teens' - teens who have had multiple sexual partners and do not use contraception - with teens who are sexually active but less risky - those who have one partner and use contraception - and finally, with teens who practice sexual abstinence.
-They showed that high-risk teenagers were monitored less closely by their family and received less financial and emotional support than those in the less-risky groups (Luster and Small, 1994).
-These results encourage further research into the correlation between household income and teen risky sex, since higher-income families have more resources to invest in the development of their children.
+They showed that high-risk teenagers were monitored less closely by their family and received less support than the less-risky groups (Luster and Small, 1994).
+These results encourage further research into the correlation between household income and teen risky sex, since higher-income families have more resources, including time, to invest in the development of their children.

-Certain studies have examined variables other than income that may be correlated with teen involvement in risky sexual behavior.
+Certain studies have examined additional variables other than income that may be correlated to teen involvement in risky sexual behavior.
 Multiple studies have demonstrated a negative relationship between private schooling and certain risky teen behaviors.
 Specifically, teens who attend private Catholic schools are less likely to be sexually active (Figlio and Ludwig, 2000, Mocan and Tekin, 2002).
-Since household income affects the ability of a family to send a child to private school, it may be a contributing explanatory variable of this risky sexual behavior.
+Since household income is one determinant of whether a child attends private school, it may be a contributing explanatory variable of this risky sexual behavior.